UnlucksMcGee/factorio_twitch_bot/README.md

 * `heading` is the title displayed in the GUI
 * `priority` defines the ordering in the application, as well as if a command should be overwritten by another config file's command (lower = less priority).
 Therefore if `!stats science` is enabled in base game and bob's.
 Then the bob's science command will overwrite the base game one, as it has a higher priority.
 * `overwrite` defines if this command should overwrite a previously loaded implementation.
 Example: the science command of mods should overwrite the base game's science command.
 If false, then it appends it's result to the command.
-* `args description` is for describing the argument that the command expects. `null` if not arg expected.
+* `args description` is for describing the argument that the command expects. `null` if no arg expected.
 * `lua` is the actual code that gets run on the server.
 Note: prefix it with `/silent-command`, and the resulting output from `rcon.print` is what appears in the twitch chat message.
 * `enabled_on_startup` defines whether this command should be already ticked when the application is launched.